catscandrive/hasscontrol/README.md

 ***Note:*** *If you've setup the `Long-Lived access token` you should be logged in automatically and can skip to the next section.*

-Since the watch doesn't have an suited interface for logging in to web pages, the login will be performed with the help of your paired smartphone.
+Since the watch doesn't have a suited interface for logging in to web pages, the login will be performed with the help of your paired smartphone.

 Before you get started, make sure that you have installed and paired your watch in the [Garmin Connect](https://connect.garmin.com/start/) app.